pwtail/vinyl_prev/README.md

 Generally speaking, one should be able to use existing models as they are with *vinyl*.

 However, there is intention to make the rules of models inheritance more strict, given that covers the majority of usecases.
+For example, to allow to inherit from a single concrete model only, that model being the primary key for the descendant models.
+This will probably simplify things, and will make easier for bulk operations to be aware of inheritance chains too.
+There
-There could be utility functions for working with existing setups, of course.
+could be utility
+functions for working with existing setups, of course.

 *vinyl* does change the API for CRUD operations with objects and does not